amritpalkaur7623/Induction_Program/README.md

 # _Day 6_

 Today marked the sixth day of our Induction programme.
+Induction programme started in the auditorium.

 ### _Dean Student Welfare_